tinamelie/DAFTAR-ML/README.md

 ### Color Visualization Tool

 DAFTAR-ML includes a utility to display all the color palettes used in its visualizations.
+Running the colors tool will show you the current color configuration and example plots.

 ```bash
 daftar-colors --output_dir output_directory
 ```

-All DAFTAR-ML visualizations use a centralized color management system (in `daftar/viz/color_definitions.py`) to ensure consistent styling across all outputs.
+Colors are managed in `daftar/viz/color_definitions.py` - make any changes to the palette here.

 ## Code Structure